kanglicheng/code-school/full-stack-project/proposal/README.md

 ![Create Github issue][create_issues]

+The issues you assign to each of your MVPs may vary depending on the task at hand, but here is an example for `chirps` that you can use to guide you:

++ Chirps Backend (can be split into: DB, model, controller, views if desired)
++ Chirps Redux Loop (can be split up into: ajax, actions, reducer if desired)
++ Chirps Presentational Components
++ Chirps Styling

-For every MVP, you will need an issue called PA Review (Project Advisor Review) set up to be part of the coresponding milestone for that MVP.
+For every MVP, you will need an issue called `PA Review: {task}` (Project Advisor Review) set up to be part of the corresponding milestone for that MVP.

-For example: If one of your MVPs is 'Front-end Authentication', you should create an issue called 'PA Review: Front-end Authentication', and you should _assign_ that issue to your project advisor.
+For the example above, you should create an issue called 'PA Review: Chirps', and you should _assign_ that issue to your project advisor.

-After you have finshed all of the issues for an MVP, your project advisor will review your MVP and provide feedback.
-Your project advisor will close the 'PA Review' issues when they are satisfied with your work.
+After you have finished all of the issues for an MVP, your project advisor will review your MVP and provide feedback.
+Your project advisor will close the 'PA Review' issues when they are satisfied with your work for that milestone.

 ![Assign issue][pm_review_issue]